Think of some of the greatest pairs in history.

 You can jump the queue and get right into solving your prospects’ pain points.

-But the tricky part is not running ads - anyone with a marketing budget for LinkedIn ads can do that.
+But the tricky part is running ads is only the first step — anyone with a marketing budget for LinkedIn ads can do that.

 The good news?